Microscopic constraints for the equation of state and structure of neutron stars: a Bayesian model mixing framework: Stationary Gaussian Processes

 $k_{\textrm{RQ}}$ has two hyperparameters, and can be interpreted as a mixture of squared-exponential RBF functions with different length scales~\cite{rasmussen2006gaussian}.
 The scale-mixture parameter $\alpha$ controls the similarity of the rational quadratic to the RBF kernel; in the limit $\alpha \rightarrow \infty$, $k_{\textrm{RQ}} \rightarrow k_{\textrm{RBF}}$.
 Here we set $\alpha=2$.
 This leaves $\ell$, the length scale, as the only free hyperparameter, as with the other two kernel classes.
 We assign a prior using Eq.~\eqref{eq:hyperpriorgeneral} as before, noting again that $\ell_{\textrm{RQ}}$ also does not map directly to $\ell_{\textrm{RBF}}$.

 Optimizing the hyperparameter values for the length scales of the kernel classes chosen often yields a value at the edge of the prior range.
 If there are no intermediate data in the region $2n_0 \leqslant n_B \leqslant 40 n_0$---or, more generally, if any data being used for EOS inference in that region are ``$m$-constant'', i.e., differ from the mean function by a constant---then the exponential part of the likelihood has no discriminating power as regards the kernel length scale and the optimal kernel length scale found will be as large as possible~\cite{JMLR:v24:22-1153}.
 This happens because the normalized likelihood includes a pre-factor of $1/\sqrt{{\rm det} k}$ that functions as a ``model complexity" penalty since it favors kernels with a small determinant~\cite{rasmussen2006gaussian}.
 In our case, if no hyperpriors are implemented, this results in the pQCD EOS dominating the correlation structure in the GP kernels over as much of the input space as possible.
 This outcome is unphysical and we introduce the aforementioned hyperpriors on the kernel hyperparameters to prevent it.
-The MAP values that result for the $\ell$ and $\cbar^2$ of each kernel with the hyperpriors in place are listed in Table~\ref{tab:stationary_priors_MAP}.
+The MAP (\textit{maximum a posteriori}) values that result for the $\ell$ and $\cbar^2$ of each kernel with the hyperpriors in place are listed in Table~\ref{tab:stationary_priors_MAP}.
+Owing to the tendency of gradient-descent optimizers to get stuck in local extrema, we restart our optimizer in $\approx 10,000$ different random locations to ensure that the solution for the hyperparameters has converged.
+Repeating this procedure several times produces variation in the length scale of $\pm 0.01$ and in the marginal standard deviation of at most $\pm 0.1$.
+These variations in the gradient-descent solution do not constitute significant changes in the mixed-model EOS.